chryzsh/DarthSidious/password-cracking.md

 Another options for keyboard walking, is using the `Keyboard-Combinations.txt` list mentioned above.

 ###### Target wordlist
-Often in pentesting engagements you are
+Often in pentesting engagements you are in an enterprise with very specific names and details.
+More than often enough, people set passwords with the name of the company for both service accounts and user accounts.
+A very simple trick can be to just write a few company related names into a list, but a more effective way is to use the web crawling tool Cewl on the enterprise's public website.

 ### Rules-based attack
 Rules are different modifications on words like cut or extend words, add numbers, add special characters and more or less everything you can think of.
 Like dictionaries, there are also big lists of rules.
 A rule-based attack is therefore basically like a dictionary attack, but with a lot of modifications on the words.
 This naturally increases the amount of hashes we are able to crack.